 Another approach to family photos would be to take photos of with the kids and toddlers first, as they may become impatient waiting for their turn.
 With both of these approaches, please careful not to forget someone important or yourself!
 As with the panic and pressure of the moment, it may be hard to think properly.

 It might help to draw up a list of the items you’d need during the ceremony to make sure that nothing is left behind.
 It’s also wise to allocate ample time for travelling and settling down at church before the baptism ceremony starts.
-You can download this checklist to help keep you organised.

 Pack everything the night before, especially if you have an early mass.
 Gather everything you will need for yourself and older children, from snacks to quiet games.
 Prepare the outfits and iron the shirts beforehand, so on baptism day, you have fewer things to do.